arhanv/whatsitworth/README.md

 # What's it Worth?: Exploring the Housing Market around Chicago
-Multiple logistic regression analysis of housing prices in the Chicago metropolitan area
+Multiple regression analysis of housing prices in the Chicago metropolitan area

 ## Background
 This was a project I completed for my [Principles of Data Science](https://www.ds100.org) class at Berkeley as a sophomore.
 The dataset I used is publicly available from the website of the [Cook County Assessor's Office](https://www.cookcountyassessor.com/community-data).
 The overarching goal here was to develop my understanding of the feature engineering and linear modelling process by investigating the various ways in which I could incrementally improve the validation and training accuracy of a model derived from a feature-dense dataset, but also considering the loaded socioeconomic implications that arise from looking at indicators that are deeply intertwined with the concepts of red-lining, segregation, and gentrification.